swcarpentry/shell-novice/01-filedir.md

 > what type of data the file holds: `.txt` signals a plain text file, `.pdf`
 > indicates a PDF document, `.cfg` is a configuration file full of parameters
 > for some program or other, and so on.
 >
-> It's important to remember that this is just a convention.
+> This is just a convention, albeit an important one.
 Files contain
-> bytes: it's up to us and our programs to interpret those bytes according
+> bytes: it's up to us and our programs to interpret those bytes
-> to the rules for PDF documents, images, and so on.
-For example, naming a
+> according to the rules for PDF documents, images, and so on.
+>
-> PNG image of a whale as `whale.mp3` doesn't somehow magically turn it
+> Naming a PNG image of a whale as `whale.mp3` doesn't somehow
-> into a recording of whalesong.
+> magically turn it into a recording of whalesong, though it *might*
+> cause the operating system to try to open it with a music player
+> when someone double-clicks it.

-Now let's take a look at what's in Vlad's `data` directory by running the command `ls -F data`.
+Now let's take a look at what's in Vlad's `data` directory by running `ls -F data`, i.e., the command `ls` with the parameters `-F` and `data`.
 The second parameter&mdash;the one *without* a leading dash&mdash;tells `ls` that we want a listing of something other than our current working directory: